umegbewe/linux-kernel-development/README.md

 ### Clang [Wikipedia](https://en.wikipedia.org/wiki/Clang)
 Clang is an "LLVM native" C/C++/Objective-C compiler a substitute to GCC.
 Distributions such as Android, ChromeOS use Clang built kernels.
-☺️  Pronounced “klang,” not “see-lang.”
+:smile:  Pronounced “klang,” not “see-lang.”

 ### Make [Read more](https://www.gnu.org/software/make/)
 Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.